alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 ## Boolean

 In Swift we can represent boolean values using the `Bool` datatype.
-A boolean value can only `true` or `false`.
+A boolean value can only be `true` or `false`.

 ``` swift
 let schoolIsFun = false